linuxserver/docker-nzbget/README.md

 `-v </path/to/intermedia_unpacking_folder>:/intermediate`

-for example and changing the settings in the PATHS tab to `/intermediate`
+for example, and changing the setting for InterDir in the PATHS tab of settings to `/intermediate`

 ## Info
 * Shell access whilst the container is running: `docker exec -it nzbget /bin/bash`